-Family fights ALS across generations
+Family fights with ALS across generations

 Sallie Gutherie saw her 26-year-old son's leg twitching and felt she'd been hit by a wrecking ball.
 Ever the strong matriarch, she said nothing.
 Even when Lucas pressed her, she shooed away his fears.
 She assured him: there was no way it was happening again.